douglangille/darkling-whim/story-engine/bootstraps/REVISION-BOOTSTRAP.md

    - **Voice**: Consistent from start to finish?
    - **Tone**: Unified emotional flavor?
    - **Logic**: Everything make sense?
+   - **If scene-level rewrites used**: Do revised scenes integrate seamlessly with unchanged scenes?

 3. **Verify revision goals met**:
    - Review original critique
    - Check: did you fix the problems?
    - Check: did fixes create new problems?
    - Check: is story stronger now?
+   - **If scene-level analysis used**: Re-check problem scenes—are they fixed?

 4. **Integration fixes**:
-   - Smooth any rough transitions
+   - Smooth any rough transitions (especially between revised and unchanged scenes)
    - Fix new inconsistencies
    - Adjust pacing if needed
    - Strengthen weak connections